open-mmlab/mmagic/docs/en/get_started/overview.md

   <img src="https://user-images.githubusercontent.com/22982797/127615534-6278ce1b-5cff-4189-83c6-9ecc8de08dfc.png" width="800"/>
 </div>

-## Why should I use MMEditing?
+## Why should I use MMagic?

 - **State of the Art**

-  MMEditing provides state-of-the-art generative models to process, edit and synthesize images and videos.
+  MMagic provides state-of-the-art generative models to process, edit and synthesize images and videos.

 - **Powerful and Popular Applications**

-  MMEditing supports popular and contemporary *inpainting*, *matting*, *super-resolution* and *generation* applications.
-Specifically, MMEditing supports GAN interpolation, GAN projection, GAN manipulations and many other popular GAN's applications.
+  MMagic supports popular and contemporary *inpainting*, *matting*, *super-resolution* and *generation* applications.
+Specifically, MMagic supports GAN interpolation, GAN projection, GAN manipulations and many other popular GAN's applications.
 It's time to play with your GANs!

 - **New Modular Design for Flexible Combination:**